PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom shrugged: “Three apple pips.“

 The Tailor was confused.
-Three apple pips?
-This required more questions: Tom explained they were from a giant apple.
+Tom explained they were from a giant apple.
 She would not share where the apple came from .In fact, she seemed to shut down when asked.

 The Tailor would have liked to ask more.
 He wanted to match her tale of giant apples and strange boots against stories he had heard.
 But instead of answering questions the girl was talking less, lips sealed.